 Justin Townes Earle Shines at Historic Ryman Auditorium

 You could have heard a pin drop most of the night at the Mother Church of Country Music as Justin Townes Earle turned in a mesmerizing, enrapturing performance.
-I've seen Justin enough in concert now — most recently at Bell's Brewery in Kalamazoo in May, last time at the Ryman in November 2014 — that, while I still marvel at it, I no longer spend the entire night mystified by his percussive Mance Lipscomb-influenced, heavily mic'd guitar.
+I’ve seen Justin enough in concert now–most recently at Bell’s Brewery in Kalamazoo in May, last time at the Ryman in November of 2014–that, while I still marvel at, I no longer spend the entire night mystified by his percussive Mance Lipscomb-influenced, heavily mic’d guitar.
 Instead I spent most of this night wrapped up in his glorious singing, better with each passing year.

-Earle continued with "What's She Crying For?" from the most recent album and three regulars from his set list: "Christchurch Woman," "They Killed John Henry," a tribute to his late grandfather, and "My Mama's Eyes."
-Justin's mother was in the audience when he performed the song at his Ryman debut in 2014, while his father was not; this time around his mother was away while Earle père was backstage with Justin's young half-brother John Henry Earle in tow.
-(Much has been written of Justin's justifiable Daddy issues — famously grist for his songwriting mill — but in December 2016 Justin was the first among artists, followed by Jackson Browne, to sign on to play at the first of Steve's annual NYC concerts benefiting the school for children with autism that John Henry attends.)
+Earle continued with “What’s She Crying For?” from the most recent album and three regulars from his set list: “Christchurch Woman,” “They Killed John Henry,” a tribute to his late grandfather, and “My Mama’s Eyes.”
+Justin’s mother was in the audience when he performed the song at his Ryman debut in 2014 while his father was not; this time around his mother was not while Earle père was backstage with Justin’s young half-brother John Henry Earle in tow.
+(Much has been written of Justin’s justifiable Daddy issues–famously grist for his songwriting mill–but in December 2016 Justin was the first of artists, followed by Jackson Browne, to sign on to play at the first of Steve’s annual NYC concerts benefiting the school for children with autism which John Henry attends.)

-If my mem'ry serves me well — usually a slim chance — Earle closed his set with "Short Hair Woman," a tribute to his wife, Jenn, with whom he has a one-year-old daughter, Etta St. James Earle.
-JT often proclaims encores as "bullshit," announces his final song, plays it, and is gone with a wave.
-Tonight, in good cheer, in deference to place, in appreciation of a sparse and loyalist audience (yes, not one single song request was blurted out, not one: this truly must be a record), Justin returned for "Fishing Blues," a traditional song famously recorded in Chicago on Vocalion by Henry Thomas, aka "Ragtime Texas" (1874–1930), in 1928, and a gorgeous rendition of his own considerably less optimistic song, "Harlem River Blues," recorded in 2010.
+If my mem’ry serves me well–usually a slim chance–Earle closed his set with “Short Hair Woman,” a tribute to his wife Jenn and with whom he has a one-year-old daughter Etta St. James Earle.
+JT often proclaims encores as “bullshit,” announces his final song, plays it, and is gone with a wave.
+Tonight, in good cheer, in deference to place, in appreciation of a sparse and loyalist audience (yes, not one single song request was blurted out, not one: this truly must be a record), Justin returned for “Fishing Blues,” a traditional song famously recorded in Chicago on Vocalion by Henry Thomas aka “Ragtime Texas” (1874–1930) in 1928, and a gorgeous rendition of his own considerably less optimistic song “Harlem River Blues,” recorded in 2010.